 Minutes of June 20, 2023: Motion by Cook to approve with changes was seconded and passed 4-0.
 In D 2. change the spelling of Sheila Right to “Wright”.
 In E 1 change “her” to “he”.

 Correspondence/Announcements: 1.
-Consumers Energy continues a plan to by solar ready with 8000 megawatts of solar by 2040.
+Consumers Energy continues a plan to BE solar ready with 8000 megawatts of solar by 2040.
 Can answer any questions for the township.
 2. July 20, 10 a.m. at Antrim Conservation District, zoom with Dr. Joan Rose about Public Health Issues Associated with Septic Tanks.
 3. Last Hazardous Waste collection date Saturday September 30th in Mancelona at the Antrim County Road Commission Facility.
 4. Three emails regarding the Septic Ordinance with all three in favor of the Ordinance.

 Agenda Content: Motion by Cook to approve with changes was seconded and passed 4-0.
 For Informational Purpose Only add #2.
 Auditor, #3 DNR Water Ways Grant, #4 Barnes Park.
 For New Business add 5.
 Donna Purvis.